 Jacques Cousteau

-• Educating and empowering all sectors of regional economies to implement restoration, conservation, and policy changes in their communities for water security;
+• educating and empowering all sectors of regional economies to implement restoration, conservation, and policy changes for water security in their communities; and

 WATER News